 "The new security measures are implemented to align with the U.S.’s request," said the CAA.

 The CAA said that the explosives-detection devices are now in place at airport terminals.
-Passengers flying to the U.S. with electronics larger than a smartphone, such as tablets, laptops, e-readers, DVD players, game consoles, and cameras will be asked to send their devices for separate screening before boarding.
+Passengers flying to the U.S. with electronics larger than a smartphone, such as tablets, laptops, e-readers, DVD players, games consoles, and cameras will be asked to send their devices for separate screening before boarding.

 “It will take roughly three minutes for a passenger to complete the extra security check.
 It is suggested that passengers leave their electronics in the luggage,” said the CAA.